-Here are prayers, lesson plans for different ages, Torah teachings and project ideas that you can use to celebrate Rainbow Day and Shabbat Behar/Shmita, and to remember God's covenant with all creation.
-This year Rainbow Day falls a few days after Shabbat Behar-Bechukotai, the day we read about the Shmita or Sabbatical year.
-Both the Rainbow covenant and Shmita teach us about our relationship with the Earth and the land.
-You can use these resources at other times too.
+Here are prayers, lesson plans for different ages, Torah and project ideas that you can use to celebrate Rainbow Day and remember God's covenant with all creation.
+You can use them at other times too.

 What is Rainbow Day?